 The Maps tab in Preferences allows you to set default selections for functionalities within the application.
 These settings will be applied to the respective functionality and defaults can be restored by clicking Restore Defaults and Save.

-You can create default settings for Find Location, Select Geography, Draw Polygon, Import File, Color-Coded Maps, Smart Map Search, Business and Facilities Search, and Suitability Analysis.
+You can create default settings for Find Location, Select Geography, Draw Polygon, Import File, Color-Coded Maps, Smart Map Search, Business and Facilities Search, Suitability Analysis, and Void Analysis.
 The functionalities are similar for these features so you can find a description below.

 - You can set default setting for rings, drive time or walk time.

-- To use bands with rings, drive time and walk time, click the Use bands check box.
+- To use bands with rings, drive time and walk time, check the Edit and set bands check box.

 - Click Save.